vthommeret/glossterm/README.md

 1. `gtcompare`
    compares new index to old index. always use to manually verify parsing changes

+1. `gtquads`
+   generates quads for each word to power graph lookups, e.g. find all descendants for the Latin roots of a given word.

+1. `gtbeam`
+   fetches cognates in parallel using Apache Beam local runner.

+1. `gtcognates`
+   inlines cognates from `gtbeam` into words.gob

 1. `gtindex`
    incrementally indexes (additions, deletions, updates) words in Firestore

-1. `gtquads`
-   generates quads for each word to power graph lookups, e.g. find all descendants for the Latin roots of a given word.

-Once you've run those commands, you can run `gtweb` which will launch the web app.

 ## Debugging a single word